-If spaces are oversubscribed, admittance to Year 2 will be based on GPA from the Certificate in Health Foundations.
+If seats are oversubscribed, admittance to Year 2 will be based on GPA from the Certificate in Health Foundations.
 Upon being offered admittance to Year 2 students will be required to submit documentation of the following before their declaration is granted:

 - CPR level C certificate (Healthcare Provider level C certificate)

 - Current standard first aid certificate

 - Criminal record check through the BC Ministry of Justice, Criminal Records Review Program